LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    // </form>

-Display Only Selected Values From a Value List
+Display Only Selected Values from a Value List
 ----------------------------------------------

 The following example shows how to display the selected values from a value list